mdodis/mdodis.github.io/content/about.md

 ## What's this about?

-This serves as both my personal page, as well as my blob on which I'll probably post *really* random stuff about programming.
+This serves as both my personal page, as well as my blog on which I'll probably post *really* random stuff about programming.
 I started getting into programming from quite an early age, so there's a lot of stuff to be decompressed here, but I also like to post about my ongoing projects.